admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/object](http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/object) The attribute object of the PermissionsPerObject class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## PermissionsPerObject/objectPermission
+## PermissionsPerObject/Permission
  Permissions assigned to the object.
 The permissions hold for all subjects as specified in the access permission rule.

- [http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/objectPermission](http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/objectPermission) The attribute objectPermission of the PermissionsPerObject class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/Permission](http://admin-shell.io/aas/3/0/RC01/PermissionsPerObject/Permission) The attribute Permission of the PermissionsPerObject class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## PermissionsPerObject/targetObjectAttributes
  Target object attributes that need to be fulfilled so that the access permissions apply to the accessing subject.